/ BLOG

 It’s also worth checking your suppliers’ payment terms and making sure you don’t pay early if you don’t have to.
 For example, if a payment is due in 30 days, don’t pay it in seven days unless there is a discount for early payment.
 This will help you keep money in your account for longer.

-Using a business credit card to pay suppliers can be a way to manage cash flow, so long as you can pay your closing balance in full at the end of each month to avoid having to pay interest.
+Using a business credit card to pay suppliers can be a way to manage money, so long as you can pay your closing balance in full at the end of each month to avoid having to pay interest.

-As a small business owner, cash flow is as critical to the long-term success of your business as small business insurance such as Public Liability insurance is.
+Cash flow is as critical to the long-term success of your business as small business insurance (such as Public Liability insurance and Professional Indemnity is.
 Get your small business insurance quotes sorted quickly and easily online with BizCover by calling us on us on 1300 920 864.

 Compare multiple quotes online in minutes